 Counts toward the Asian Studies interdisciplinary minor, the International Studies interdisciplinary minor (Middle East sections), and Communication Studies interdisciplinary minor.

-Students entering 2012 and after: satisfies the Literary Studies, Creative Writing and Rhetoric distribution requirements.
+Satisfies the Literary Studies, Creative Writing and Rhetoric distribution requirements.

 Arabic 202 or permission of instructor.